kf8a/metadata/Readme.md

 The KBS LTER Data Catalog System
 ===========================

-The program that powers the data catalog system used by the Kellogg Biological Station Long Term Ecological Research Program. http://lter.kbs.msu.edu/datatables
+This is the rails program that powers the data catalog system used by the Kellogg Biological Station Long Term Ecological Research Program. http://lter.kbs.msu.edu/datatables

 Copyright @2010 Michigan State Trustees